 val newNumbers = double(oldNumbers)

 That code instructs the compiler what to do on a step-by-step basis.
-Instead, we write high-level, functional code using higher-order functions and lambdas like this to achieve the same effect:
+Instead, we write high-level, functional code using higher-order functions and lambdas like this to compute the same result:

 val newNumbers = oldNumbers.map(_ * 2)